Linear Convergence of Comparison-based Step-size Adaptive Randomized Search via Stability of Markov Chains: Comparison Based Step-size Adaptive Randomized Search ( )

 \end{proposition}

 {\em Proof.} The proof is immediate, by induction.
-Assume $(\Xt,\st) = (\Xt',\st')$ and let denote $\Xt^{i} = \Sol((\Xt,\st),\Ut^{i})$.
-Because $\SSel(f(\Xt^{1}),\ldots,f(\Xt^{p})) = \SSel(g\circ f(\Xt^{1}),\ldots,g\circ f(\Xt^{p})) = \Perm$, then
+Assume $(\Xt,\st) = (\Xt',\st')$ and let denote $\Xtt^{i} = \Sol((\Xt,\st),\Utt^{i})$.
+Because $\SSel(f(\Xtt^{1}),\ldots,f(\Xtt^{p})) = \SSel(g\circ f(\Xtt^{1}),\ldots,g\circ f(\Xtt^{p})) = \Perm$, then

 Consequently, on the three functions depicted in Figure~\ref{fig:monotone}, a \cprs will produce the same sequence $(\Xt,\st)_{t \in \NNN}$.
 Hence if convergence takes place on one of those functions, it will take place on the two others and at the same convergence rate.
+This invariance property is shared by pattern search and the Nelder-Mead methods.
+A particular case of strictly increasing functions are affine functions: $ x \in \R \to \alpha x + \beta $ with $\alpha > 0$.
+Thus a consequence of the previous proposition is that \acprs\ are \emph{affine covariant}.